bigelod/HaloCEWXR/README.md

 # Credits

+Thanks to LivingFray for the awesome open source Halo CE VR mod

 Thanks to Luboš for his work on [WinlatorXR](https://github.com/lvonasek/WinlatorXR) and everyone else who had contributed to Winlator / PC gaming on Android

 Thanks to GmoLargey for testing!